This article has links to products and services we love, which we may make commission from.

 Golspie – Inverness (52 miles)

-The last leg of the east coast of the NC500 takes you down to The Black Isle which is a collection of villages and hamlets.
+The last leg on the east coast of the NC500 takes you down to The Black Isle, a lovely collection of villages and hamlets.

-Head over the Dornoch Firth Bridge, popping into The Glenmorangie Distillery for a tour.
+Head over to the Dornoch Firth Bridge, and if you like whisky, pop into the Glenmorangie Distillery for a tour.

-If you like golf, enjoy a game at Tain Golf Course.
+If you are into golf, enjoy a game at Tain Golf Course.

-I like this area of the Highlands as it feels like real life with the North Sea oil rigs resting in the Cromarty Firth.
+I like this Highlands area as it feels like real life with the North Sea oil rigs resting in the Cromarty Firth.

-Next stop is Rosemarkie (Fortrose) for the family-friendly Groam House Museum to find out about Pictish life.
+The next stop is Rosemarkie (Fortrose) for the family-friendly Groam House Museum to learn about Pictish life.

-Fairy Glen is close to Rosemarkie which is 3K hike with waterfalls.
+Fairy Glen is close to Rosemarkie, which has a 3k hike with waterfalls.

 Finally, put on a layer and pull up at Chanonry Point to see the local dolphins who like the shallow Moray Firth waters for fishing!

-There’s a pebble beach which looks over to Fort George, this is where we spotted the dolphins doing some relaxed diving in the distance.
+A pebble beach looks over to Fort George, where we spotted the dolphins diving in the distance.

 There is also a golden sand beach for sandcastles.